microsoft/HealthBotRefArchDeploy/README.md

 2. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources will be deployed into this resource group.

 3. A **Health Bot** instance.
-Refer to the [Create your first Healthcare Bot](https://docs.microsoft.com/en-us/healthbot/quickstart-createyourhealthcarebot) quickstart in the Health Bot documentation.
+Refer to [Create your first Healthcare Bot](https://docs.microsoft.com/en-us/healthbot/quickstart-createyourhealthcarebot) quickstart in the Health Bot documentation.

 3. Review the ARM template `azuredeploy.json` before proceeding.
 Update the resource configuration parameters to meet your requirements.